runspired/rfcs/text/0000-ember-data-collections.md

 `store.findAll` also cannot support `meta` and `links` and poorly supports `pagination`, because it is the agglomeration of all requests for records of a specific `type` via any find method or local creation.

+**TODO issues with updating arrays and/or manipulating array order**

 Altogether, these issues make managing arrays of records one of the more painful ergonomic and performance experiences in `ember-data` today.